Benjamin Hallowell Carew: Naval career

 Benjamin Hallowell's naval career spanned the American Revolutionary War, the French Revolutionary Wars and the Napoleonic Wars, and he took part in a number of important actions in all three.
 As a lieutenant in Admiral Lord Hood's fleet, he saw action in the Battles of St. Kitts and the Saintes in 1782.
 He continued on active service after the end of the war.
 In late 1790 he was promoted to the rank of commander into HMS Scorpion, which he then sailed to the coast of Africa.
 Commissioned as a post-captain in August 1793, he and his ship took part in the evacuation following the Siege of Toulon in that year.
 He was involved in the Siege of Bastia under the command of Lord Hood, and then as a volunteer at the capture of Calvi, Corsica, in 1794 (in which Nelson lost the sight of his right eye); he was mentioned in despatches by Lord Hood for his part in this action, and was subsequently given command of HMS Lowestoffe.

 By 1795 he was in command of HMS Courageux, and took part with her in the Battle of Hyères.
 He was not aboard in December 1796 when the vessel was wrecked after an incident in the Bay of Gibraltar during bad weather.
 Her mooring cable parted and she was driven within range of Spanish shore batteries; Hallowell, ashore to sit at a court-martial, was denied permission to rejoin the ship and take her to safety.
-She was subsequently wrecked off Monte Hacho in high winds during her officers' attempts to move to a safer anchorage, with the loss of almost 500 lives.
+She was subsequently wrecked off Monte Hacho in high winds during her officers' attempts to move to a safer anchorage, with the loss of 464 lives.

 Following her loss, Hallowell served as a volunteer aboard HMS Victory during the Battle of Cape St. Vincent (1797).
 Admiral Sir John Jervis commended Hallowell to the Admiralty by for his actions during the battle.
 Jervis, a stern and imposing figure, informed of the superior odds facing him, he expressed determination to attack no matter how strong the opposition; Hallowell, standing with Jervis on the deck of Victory, reportedly expressed loud approbation and thumped his commander-in-chief on the back in a startling display of familiarity.
 Subsequently, Hallowell received command of HMS Lively.